Sunday, December 3, 2017

 But perhaps it's disingenuous to use external sources or even later Torah verses to interpret Genesis 6 either way.
 Let's think about what this term likely meant in the context of reading through Genesis blind chronologically.
 The only prior precedent for something like Angels are the Cherubim and maybe the Serpent, none of them are in any way called sons of Elohim.

 But when Eve gave birth to Seth near the end of Genesis 4, Seth is called a Son and then Eve says that Elohim appointed her another seed.
 Seth is called at his introduction a Son as well as from Elohim.
 (Additionally Genesis 4:1 could be read as saying Yahuah is a co-father of Cain in some way.)
 Even if I acquiesced to the Skeptics who think this text was originally written from a Pagan viewpoint, the ancient Pagans often didn't view the idea of having a Human father and a Divine father as contradictory, Alexander didn't think of it as denying Philip as his father when he claimed to be the Son of Zeus-Amon, Herakles was still heir to his father's royal line, and Oedipus was called a Son of Helios even though his story is built around him being the son of Laius.
 So there is both a Pagan and a Monotheistic justification for reading that verse as proclaiming Seth a son of Elohim.
-Also God-Human Hybrids (or Demigods) were mainly a Greek concept in antiquity, I've found no solid evidence of Near Eastern, Mesoptamian or Egyptian belief in similar myths.
+Also God-Human Hybrids (or Demigods) were mainly a Greek concept in antiquity, I've found no solid evidence of Near Eastern, Mesoptamian or Egyptian belief in similar Divine-Human Hybrids.

 However maybe Genesis shouldn't be interpreted so independently.
 The first 5 books of The Bible are called the "books of Moses", but only 4 are directly about Moses.
 Perhaps Genesis is meant to be looked at as a Prequel, and everything in it should be interpreted in terms of how it anticipates, foreshadows and sets the stage for the Mosaic narrative.
-As a long time Star Wars Prequel apologist and more recently a fan of Fate/Zero, I feel uniquely qualified to analyze Genesis as a Prequel.
+As a long time Star Wars Prequel Trilogy apologist and more recently a fan of Fate/Zero, I feel uniquely qualified to analyze Genesis as a Prequel.

 In which case there is nothing in Exodus-Deuteronomy defining Angels as Sons of God, but plenty of precedent for believers being sons of Yahuah which I already cited above.
 And there is no narrative from Moses time about Angels interbreeding with Humans, but a number of passages about the danger of Yahuah's people marrying those who serve other gods.
 Numbers 25:1 even says "daughters of Moab" in a way that parallels "daughters of Adam".
 In fact later parts of Genesis say "daughters of Canaan", "daughters of the Canaanites", and "daughters of Heth" talking about the same issue.
 And beyond the Torah, Judges 14 uses "daughters of the philistines".